archlinux/aur/README.md

 This project provides a command-line interface (CLI) for Dashlane, built with the local Node.js version installed.
 It is the GitHub version of the Dashlane CLI.

+## Caution

+The rate limit for device registration is 40 calls per day.
+If you exceed this limit, you will not be able to register a new device for 24 hours.
+So if you tinker around with this package, you might want to slow it down a bit in case of errors.

 ## Getting Started

 These instructions will get you a copy of the package up and running on your local machine for development and testing purposes.